MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

   If you use a hierarchical blob storage service (like NFSv3-mounted blob storage), you can think of the prefix as a file path.
 Items under the path are included in the Azure Managed Lustre file system.

   If you use your blob container as a non-hierarchical object store, you can also think of the import prefix as a search string that is compared with the beginning of your blob object name.
 If the name of a file in your blob container starts with the string you specified as the import prefix, that file will be made accessible in the file system.
-(Note that Lustre is a hierarchical file system, and **/** characters in blob file names will become directory delimiters when stored in Lustre.)
+Lustre is a hierarchical file system, and **/** characters in blob file names will become directory delimiters when stored in Lustre.

   For more information about using Azure Managed Lustre with hierarchical or non-hierarchical blob containers, see [Understand hierarchical and non-hierarchical storage schemas](blob-integration.md#understand-hierarchical-and-non-hierarchical-storage-schemas).